How to Pay Less Taxes - Tax Planning Tips for 2014

 Get your next tax refund now through a paycheck withholding adjustment.
 Make sure to keep track of all your tax records (W2's, receipts, cancelled checks, etc.) so you're ready to file next year's tax return or a tax audit.

 Make sure you have received all W2 forms, pay stubs, and other tax documents in order to complete and file your tax return.
 You can start filing your return once the IRS begins accepting returns in mid-to-late January, but you have until April 15 to file your return on time.
 Otherwise, you may face penalties for filing late.
 Consider efiling your tax return so the IRS receives it faster!

 If you have efile or filed a federal tax return extension, make sure you have all the tax documents you need to complete and file your return by October 15.

 Nobody should have to plan for a tax audit.

 Here is a list of action items you must do in order to claim tax breaks on your current year tax return:

-Avoid Surprises, use the FREE 2014 Tax Calculator and Tax Refund Estimator (for your 2013 Tax Return)
+Avoid Surprises: Use the FREE Tax Calculator and Tax Refund Estimator

 How to Begin Planning Your Taxes in 3 Easy Steps: